 Driving in Dallas / Fort Worth (DFW) can be quite dangerous, depending on which intersections you have to drive through.
-Whether the intersection is known for frequent accidents or it’s a stretch of highway that is constantly congested, your chances of crashing in those areas are higher than elsewhere.
+Whether the intersection is known for frequent car accidents or it’s a stretch of highway that is constantly congested, your chances of getting into a car wreck in those areas are higher than elsewhere.

 Being prepared for an accident can make a difficult time a bit easier.
 Keep our contact information handy to call or have it available for a loved one to call in the event that you cannot.
 We will help you or your loved ones through this trying time.

 Weatherford and Henderson in Fort Worth

 According to an interview with Matt Zavadsky of MedStar by CBS in DFW, the intersection at Weatherford and Henderson has seen 24 crashes between 2013 and 2016.
 He even stated that sometimes accidents would happen one right after the other – within 20 to 30 minutes of each other.

 I-30 and East Chase Parkway

 The same article references a safety task force that was compiling data; and it states that the task force said I-30 and East Chase Parkway was the worst area for crashes, though it did not give any data.
 At the time of the article (September 2016), the task force had yet to present its data to Fort Worth Safe Communities Coalition.

 Woodall Rodgers Freeway – Stemmons to Central Expressway (Dallas County)

 The number of crashes per 100 million vehicle miles traveled (VMT) for Woodall Rodgers Freeway between Stemmons and Central Expressway was 254.35 or 161 crashes in 2014.
 The average daily VMT for this stretch of roadway in 2014 was 173,422.